lthimx/pnpbox1/README.md

 # Pnpbox1
-basic integrated system for pick and place
+Basic integrated system for pick and place

 ## Visual overview
 This is a visual overview of what the prototype does... for the moment, because it will does more "usecool" things.